akinanop/mvl-solver/src/README.md

 ## Finite Domain Satisfiablity Solver

 *Note*: This solver corrects and improves the solver created by Hemal A. Lal.
 See: http://www.d.umn.edu/~lalx0004/research/.
-Currently it implements Non-Chronological backtracking with resolution-based learning.
+In particular, it implements different Non-Chronological backtracking algorithm.
 You can find the description of the algorithms in the documentation folder.

 ### Building the Solver